030/n3dr/README.md

 ## Anonymous

-In order to download as a anonymous user, one has to omit the `n3drUser` and `n3drPass` subcommands.
+In order to download as a anonymous user, one has to use the `--anonymous` option.

 ## Store the password in a read-only file

-Define the password in `~/.n3dr.yaml`:
+Define the password in `~/.n3dr/config.yml`:

 ```
 ---
 n3drPass: admin123
 ```

-and set the permissions to 400 by issuing:
+and set the permissions to read-write by issuing:

 ```
-chmod 400 ~/.n3dr.yaml
+chmod 0600 ~/.n3dr/config.yml
 ```

+Note: other variables like `n3drURL` and `n3drUser` could also be added to the config file and one could use `--config` to overwrite the default config path.

 ### Backup artifacts from a certain repository